Do you ever feel like paying rent is a waste of money? I can understand why.

 - Upgrades and remodels

-Now, these things might add up to a few hundred, or maybe even a couple thousand dollars.
-But trust me, that pales in comparison to the expenses of buying a home.
+These things might add up to a few hundred, or maybe even a couple thousand dollars.
+But trust me, that pales in comparison to the cost of buying a home.

 - 21 Costs Of Renting (Upfront, Recurring and Hidden)